Legal Investigation Looks into Independent Contractor Status of Lyft Drivers

 If so, you may be able to take action for unpaid wages and more.
 It doesn’t cost anything to sign up, and all you have to do is fill out a quick form using the link below.

-If you’ve driven for Lyft as a contractor in Washington, Oregon, Massachusetts, New York or Illinois, you may be able to take action to recover compensation for back pay and more.
+If you’ve driven for Lyft and did not live in California at the time, you may be able to take action to recover compensation for back pay and more.

 Are Lyft Drivers Independent Contractors – Or Are They Really Employees?